storefront-x/storefront-x/docs/getting-started/quick-start.md

 >   yarn dev
 ```

 This will create a dev-ready build of your app in the project's [./sfx directory](/essentials/sfx).
-Behind the scenes Storefront X collects all your files in enabled modules and creates a build folder, we call this process [Bootstrap](/essentials/bootstrap).
+Behind the scenes Storefront X collects all your files in enabled modules and creates a build directory, we call this process [Bootstrap](/essentials/bootstrap).
 With each module setup you get a fully functional e-commerce solution with example components.

 - The recommended IDE setup is [Visual Studio Code](https://code.visualstudio.com/) + [Volar extension](https://marketplace.visualstudio.com/items?itemName=Vue.volar).
 - More information about other e-commerce integrations can be found here [Magento](/integrations/magento) or [Shopware](/integrations/shopware)